 Reading Food Labels

-As we venture into the land of solid foods, vigilance is our companion.
-It’s about ensuring the little bites we give them are safe and nothing triggers those symptoms.
+If you have identified a trigger food in your diet, vigilance is our companion.
+It’s about ensuring the milk we give them is safe, and nothing triggers those symptoms.
 Reading food labels becomes our way of ensuring this safety.

 Keeping a Food Diary

-Jotting down the little culinary adventures of our babies, noting what they eat and how they react, becomes a beacon in managing symptoms.
+Jotting down changes in your diet and how the baby reacts after those changes becomes a beacon in managing symptoms.
 It’s like having a roadmap to navigate through their food journey, avoiding the bumps along the way.
+“When you are keeping a food diary, it is best to work with a dietitian to receive support in the analysis for accuracy,” Lima notes.

 Immediate Action for Severe Reactions

-If your baby shows signs of severe allergic reactions like swelling of the lips, face, or eyes, immediate medical attention is crucial.
-Make sure you have a way to contact your pediatrician, and call for emergency services if you notice any of these symptoms.
+If your baby shows signs of severe allergic reactions like swelling of the lips, face, or eyes, or vomiting that does not resolve, immediate medical attention is crucial.
+Make sure you have a way to contact your pediatrician, and call for emergency services or head to the emergency room if you notice any of these symptoms.
 You can never be too careful.

 Continuous Monitoring

-It’s all about keeping an eagle eye, watching out for any new signs or symptoms, and addressing them promptly.
+It’s all about keeping an eye out, watching out for any new signs or symptoms, and addressing them promptly.
 Monitoring helps in adjusting and tweaking our approach, ensuring our baby’s comfort and happiness.
+“If you find yourself developing anxiety from the monitoring, be sure that you seek support from an appropriately trained dietitian or allergist,” Lima highlights.

 Adjusting and managing can be a bit of a puzzle, but with love and care, it becomes a part of our routine, ensuring our little joys remain unaffected by allergies.
 It’s all about staying informed, being observant, and acting promptly, creating a loving and caring environment for our babies to flourish in!